tus/tusd/docs/hooks.md

 ### post-finish

-This event will be triggered after an upload is fully finished, meaning that all chunks have been transfered and saved in the storage.
+This event will be triggered after an upload is fully finished, meaning that all chunks have been transferred and saved in the storage.
 After this point, no further modifications, except possible deletion, can be made to the upload entity and it may be desirable to use the file for further processing or notify other applications of the completions of this upload.

 ### post-terminate